 Coronavirus: Here’s Every Musician Who Has Canceled Tour Dates So Far [UPDATING]

 Green Day, Pearl Jam, Billie Eilish, Mariah Carey and many more have scrapped dates in response to the outbreak

 The coronavirus scare is starting to impact everyday life, and that now includes the music industry.
 Since the outbreak, a number of artists have canceled or postponed shows as a result of it.

-Artists from a wide variety of genres, including Green Day, The National, Khalid, Mariah Carey and Slipknot have all scrapped or postponed shows as COVID-19 continues to spread — and that doesn’t even include events like Ultra in Miami that have been postponed due to the virus.
+Artists from a wide variety of genres, including Green Day, The National, Pearl Jam, Mariah Carey and Slipknot have all scrapped or postponed shows as COVID-19 continues to spread — and that doesn’t even include festivals like Ultra in Miami that have been postponed due to the virus.

 Here’s an ongoing list of artists who have had to change tour plans as a result of the coronavirus:

 The rockers have announced their rescheduled UK and European dates for 2021.
 “Unfortunately, due to routing and venue availability issues that developed during the postponement process a select few shows were not able to be rescheduled and have been canceled,” the band said in a statement.

 Rina Sawayama will be hitting the road starting in March 2021.
 Check out her UK dates below.

 Cut Copy have announced the 2021 European dates for their Freeze Melt Tour.

 Genesis have announced their new 2021 dates for the The Last Domino? tour and have also added a couple of additional dates.